Ndungutse's rebellion: Growing tensions in northern Rwanda

 After returning to northern Rwanda, Rukara increasingly opposed the Rwandan royal government and attempted to turn the province of Mulera into an independent kingdom.
 He dubbed his own base "Nyanza" after the royal capital, scorned and insulted the rule of Yuhi V, and started to act like a king.
 Though the local German representatives such as Resident Richard Kandt generally favored the royal court in this dispute, they initially tolerated Rukara's activities due to harboring some sympathy for his viewpoints.
 Conversely, Rukara came under growing pressure from both the court for his resistance but also from among his clan due to his authoritarianism.
 The dissatisfied Barashi rallied around his cousin Sebuyange who represented a "more customary" leadership style, rapprochement with the court, and more cooperation with the Europeans.
-In order to gain more support for his own actions, Rukara turned to the White Fathers who tried to remain neutral.
+To gain more support for his own actions, Rukara turned to the White Fathers who tried to remain neutral.
 He met with the White Fathers' station head in Rwaza, Paulin Loupias, who angrily rebuffed the intervention requests and even slapped Rukara's face during one heated argument.
 On 1 April 1910, Rukara again attempted to convince Loupias to take his side, but the dispute again went badly.
 According to researcher Helmut Strizek, the missionary seemingly raised his hand to slap the Hutu chief a second time, whereupon his furious warriors killed Loupias.
 Historian Alison Des Forges stated that Loupias held a rifle with one hand and grabbed Rukara's wrist with the other, whereupon the chief asked for aid from his followers who killed the White Father.
 Either way, the incident was described by another missionary as the result of escalated self-defense, but many northerners perceived Loupias' murder as an act of anti-colonial resistance.

 The 1912 rebellion in Rwanda was partially inspired by a previous uprising led by Muhumusa (center, with staff).